Cookiecodess/DateWeekConverter/README.md

 DATE_FORMAT = "%d-%m-%Y"
 ```

-As you can see, the format specifiers and what they signify are a little unintuitive.
-Fortunately, there's a neat table that you can look up here: <a target="_blank" href="https://www.w3schools.com/python/python_datetime.asp">Python Datetime - W3Schools</a>
+For more on the format specifiers and what they signify, take a look at: <a target="_blank" href="https://www.w3schools.com/python/python_datetime.asp">Python Datetime - W3Schools</a>

 ### The rest